 Prospective students are advised to stay current with NYITCOM’s full application procedures.

-The Touro College of Osteopathic Medicine—New York (TouroCOM) is an osteopathic medical school that opened in 2007.
+The Touro College of Osteopathic Medicine—New York (TouroCOM) opened in 2007.
 TouroCOM prioritizes serving underrepresented and underserved communities.
-Over 80 percent of the school’s hospital affiliates serve rural and urban communities, and students serve as advocates and outreach coordinators for communities in Harlem, the Hudson Valley, Haiti, and beyond.
+Over 80% of the school’s hospital affiliates serve rural and urban communities.
+Students serve as advocates and outreach coordinators for communities in Harlem, the Hudson Valley, Haiti, and beyond.

-Admissions requirements include the MCAT and CASPer exam and fulfilling prerequisite coursework.
+Admissions requirements include the MCAT, CASPer, and fulfilling prerequisite coursework.

 The interview process takes place on a rolling basis between October and May.
-Candidates will interview with several faculty members, and final decisions will be made within two months of the interview.
+Several faculty members will interview each candidate, and their final decisions are made within two months of the interview.

 TouroCOM participates in the AACOMAS.
 Review all application requirements to submit the requested materials correctly and on time.